UVA-PCL/sd3-hadoop/README.md

 *  `sd3.replciate-interval`: seconds between scanning active files to determine what to replicate
 *  `sd3.replicate-history-interval`: seconds of historical access to consider when determining what to replicate
-*  `sd3.replicate-target-portion-enabled` (default: true): if set to true, choose replication threshold to replicate at least `sd3.replicate-target-portion` of the files eligible (1.0 = all the files); otherwise use `sd3.replciate-threshold` to as the cost threshold (units: # file transfers) to determine what files to replicate.
+*  `sd3.replicate-target-portion-enabled` (default: true): if set to true, choose replication threshold to replicate at least `sd3.replicate-target-portion` of the total files per cluster (e.g. 0.5 = try to replicate a whole cluster's worth of files);
+     otherwise use `sd3.replicate-threshold` to as the cost threshold (units: # file transfers) to determine what files to replicate.

 ## Simplifications of algorithm for this context